jeradhoy/TrailRoutes/README.md

 # [TrailRoutes](http://trailroutes.jerad.co): A running and backpacking trail route finding application

 The following writeup was submitted for the graduate level MSU CS class, CSCI 550: Advanced Databases, for our semester project.
+Here's a [link](https://docs.google.com/presentation/d/1Nafbu3PLJ1HX8OhaLzmBLX5mWZhNjKrHxeWugF80GmE/edit?usp=sharing) to the slides we presented about it.

 ## Problem Statement